nvdaaddons/instantTranslate/readme.md

 * S: swap source and target languages.
 * A: announce current configuration.
 * C: copy last result to clipboard.
+* I: identify the language of selected text.

 ## Changes for 3.0 ##
 * Implemented swapping languages.